 Chris’ radio experience is also extensive, hosting 7 Day Sunday until 2011 on Radio 5 Live.
 He also hosted The Sunday Night Show on Absolute while covering for usual presenter Iain Lee.
-He also appears regularly on shows such as Quote Unquote, The Unbelievable Truth, Just a Minute, and Armando Ianucci’s Charm Offensive.
+He also appears regularly on shows such as The News Quiz, Quote Unquote, The Unbelievable Truth, Just a Minute, and Armando Ianucci’s Charm Offensive.

 Chris’ talent as a writer was fully established by his sitcom Lab Rats for BBC 2, which he wrote and starred in.
 He has also written two books: Cautionary Tales for Grown Ups and It Wasn’t Me.
 His further television writing credits include: Harry Hill’s TV Burp (ITV1) and TFI Friday (Channel 4).
 He won a Sony Radio Academy Award in 2006 for his radio show The Ape That Got Lucky (Radio 4) and enjoyed critical acclaim as one third of comedy show The Department (Radio 4).